nicholaswmin/fsm/README.md

 ## Safeguards

-input arguments are strongly validated, then both arguments & FSM are frozen via `Object.freeze`.
+constructor arguments are validated, then both arguments & FSM are frozen via `Object.freeze`.

 ## Test